jamf/NoMADLogin-AD/README.md

 1. Download [NoMAD Login AD](https://files.nomad.menu/NoMAD-Login-AD.pkg).
 2. You can just run the installer package that includes the `authchanger` tool and be done with it.
 The only reason not to do this is if you have made other changes to the `system.login.console` rights.

-If you want to be more manual about the process for testing you can still use the older console scripts.

-1. Copy the NoMADLoginAD.bundle to the /Library/Security/SecurityAgentPlugins folder.
-2. Open a Terminal window in the evaluate-mechanisms folder of the NoLoAD archive.
-3. Run `sudo ./loadAD.bash` to load in the code bundle.
-All this script does is run the security command to load in the `console-ad` file to AuthorizationDB.
+3. Define your `ADDomain` in the `menu.nomad.login.ad` preference domain.

-Now you should be able to logout and find yourself staring at the majesty of NoMAD Login.
+Now you should be able to logout and find yourself staring at the majesty of NoMAD Login!

 ### Building from source:
 Take a look in our Wiki to see how to [get started with Carthage and Xcode](https://gitlab.com/orchardandgrove-oss/NoMADLogin-AD/wikis/Development/Building-From-Source).